 Background

 The new state occupational pension scheme is not intended to replace any existing pension plans.
-The Irish government introduced the bill to ensure pension provision for the approximately 750,000 employees earning EUR 20,000 or more per year who currently do not participate in a workplace pension scheme.
+The Irish government introduced the legislation to ensure pension provision for the approximately 750,000 employees earning EUR 20,000 or more per year who currently do not participate in a workplace pension scheme.
 These employees are usually employed in lower-paid sectors such as tourism and retail where it is uncommon for employers to offer a workplace pension scheme.

 The auto-enrollment mandate is expected to lead to greater pension adequacy, better outcomes at retirement, and help bridge the pensions shortfall among private sector workers.